heuristic-ideation/2026/_posts/2026-04-27-ideation-heuristics.md

 You can use the skill by simply zipping the repository and uploading it to Claude.
 Once enabled, Claude automatically applies the heuristic-based framework during ideation, helping you propose research ideas and hypotheses in a more systematic way.
 The skill first identifies relevant heuristic categories, then selects specific heuristics by referencing their detailed descriptions, and finally applies them to guide the ideation process.

 {% include figure.liquid path="assets/img/2026-04-27-ideation-heuristics/usage_example.png" class="img-fluid" %}

+## Future Directions
+Looking ahead, the Ideation Heuristics framework opens up several promising directions for ideation research.
+One direction is to design new ideation methods that explicitly operationalize these heuristics, moving beyond simple prompting toward tool-augmented agentic frameworks.
+Another opportunity lies in exploring how LLMs can internalize and apply the heuristics more intelligently.
+LLMs can learn not only *how* to use each heuristic, but also *when* to use which heuristic, depending on the problem context, stage of inquiry, and available information.
+This includes developing meta-reasoning capabilities that allow models to dynamically select, sequence, or combine heuristics, as well as mechanisms for models to reflect on and justify their heuristic choices.
+Ultimately, a deeper understanding of how to integrate human-inspired heuristics into LLM reasoning may yield more systematic, reliable, and creative LLMs for scientific discovery.